nfdi4plants/nfdi4plants.knowledgebase/src/docs/ARCmanager-manual/06_adding_metadata.md

 #### Alternative view

-To edit any not field not listed in the main view, you can click the checkmark on the top right named "alternative" to open up a different view of the data stored inside.
+To edit any field not listed in the main view, you can click the checkmark on the top right named "alternative" to open up a different view of the data stored inside.

 <img src="./img/06_adding_metadata/admin-alt.png" width="400" style="float: left;margin-right: 7px; margin-bottom:5px" />